elliotlarson/dev-notes/rxjs-notes.md

 RX programming also attempts to make it easier to reason about and express asynchronous data stream functionality.

+> it provides idiomatic abstractions to treat asynchronous data similar to how you would treat any source of synchronous data, like a simple array.

 ## Solving the promise problem

 Promises were created to deal with "callback hell" or a mess of deeply nested callback functions.
 Promises give you the ability to move this to a chainable sequence of events tied together with `then` and `catch` statements.